w3c/long-animation-frames/user-defined-script-entry-point-explainer.md

 In the above example, both the wrapper and the app would queue microtasks, which might contribute to main-thread bottlenecks.
 With `performance.bind()` it is guaranteed in this case that the time spent in `do_a_wrapper_thing` would be attributed to `timeout_wrapper`, and the time spent in `do_an_app_thing` would be attributed to both `app_callback` and `timeout_wrapper`.

+Note that `duration` has a different meaning for actual entry points and for user-defined entry points: for actual entry points, the duration includes the time including all the microtasks.
+For user-defined entry points, the duration is the time before the microtask checkpoint.
+That's because the time spent in the inner function might not be contiguous.
+Generally speaking, `duration` can help us draw the script entry on the timeline, and `selfDuration` matters more in terms of attribution.

 ## Alternative considered